Timothy-Poole/PARALLEL_PROJECT/README.md

 The string rises higher off of the table it was previously pressed against.
-In this example the height of the string off of the table at any point along the table is analogous to the % CPU power being used in the above graphs, and the distance between the two ends of the string represents the difference between when the program starts and finishes, essentially the execution time.
+In this example the height of the string off of the table at any point along the table is analogous to the % CPU power being used in the above graphs, and the distance between the two ends of the string represents the difference between when the program start and finish times, essentially the execution time.

 This is why i chose to add an extra print statement in the middle of the CompareAllBacteria function so that I could analyse the area identified as being the hottest parallel region.

+it is clear that this region benefitted more aggresively to an increase in cores.

-One potential issue that did arise from threading the program was the potential corruption of data accuracy due to a lack of synchronisation.
+One potential issue that did arise from threading the program was the potential for corruption of data and accuracy due to a lack of synchronisation.
 This is because threads are able to execute out of order.
 I needed to determine if this was in fact a problem.
 Theoretically, due to the formula that calculates correlation only operating using addition, I did not foresee any issues arising as a results of stringent order of operations.
 Furthermore, because my changes to the code utilized an array, and used coordinate values "i" and "j" to populate the array out of order and then a final nested for loop at the end of the main function to read the results in order, I was certain there would be no problems.
-Nonetheless, I scrutinized the output of each parallel version othe code against the output of the sequential program and, using "i" and "j" to match results, found no difference.
+Nonetheless, I scrutinized the output of each parallel version of the code against the output of the sequential program and, using "i" and "j" to match results, found no difference.
 Therefore the results found by the report are valid.
 To see the output produced by each run through of the program, simply navigate to the results directory and look in the aptly named ".txt" file for the relevant run through.
 Furthermore, the diagnostic reports suffixed by ".diag", produced by the performance profiler for each run through of the program